-Prepare yourself for higher-level roles in the Early Childhood Education sector where you supervise other staff and volunteers.
-You’ll plan and implement educational programs in accordance with current legislation and requirements while watching children blossom into socially intelligent beings.
+This course will prepare you for higher-level roles in the Early Childhood Education sector where you supervise other staff and volunteers.
+You’ll learn how to plan and implement educational programs in accordance with current legislation and requirements, while watching children blossom into socially intelligent beings.
+What could be better?!

 Qualifications and RecognitionUpon successful completion of this course students will be eligible to receive the Diploma of Early Childhood Education and Care.